Category Archives: Race, Equity and Diversity

 “A legitimate academic field never would have found this dissertation plausible,” Rosiak and Rufo write.
 Speaking of UVA, Harvard, and UCLA Medical School, they add, “These institutions have dramatically lowered expectations for favored groups and pushed a cohort of ‘scholars’ through the system without enforcing basic standards of academic integrity.”
 Continue reading

-Dr. Tiffany King, a tenured professor in the University of Virginia’s Department of Women, Sexuality and Gender, spoke last week in a virtual symposium hosted by Hunter College’s Center for Puerto Rican Studies.
+Dr. Tiffany King, a tenured professor in the University of Virginia’s Department of Women, Sexuality, and Gender, spoke last week in a virtual symposium hosted by Hunter College’s Center for Puerto Rican Studies.

-The symposium, “At the Edge of Each Other’s Battles: Puerto Rican, Palestinian, Black & Indigenous Futures,” explored the “mutual solidarity” that is believed to exist between these communities.
+The symposium, “At the Edge of Each Other’s Battles: Puerto Rican, Palestinian, Black, and Indigenous Futures,” explored the “mutual solidarity” that is believed to exist between these communities.
 King and a Hunter College professor closed out the symposium with their panel, “Letters for Palestine: Storytelling as Praxis.”
 We have excerpted clips from that even for this blog post, but we have made the entire discussion available for viewing should anyone wonder if we are taking comments out of context.

-UVA Report Finds No Pay Inequity for Black, Hispanic Profs
+UVA Report Finds No Pay Inequity for Black, Hispanic Faculty

 Adjusted salary differentials for tenure/tenure track faculty.